preethiramanujam/online-bank/README.md

 - CRUD operations
 - Multi threaded Concurrency
 - Extend usecase on many to many relationship for customer-bankaccount
+- Repository classes for Customer and Transaction to be independently handle the entities.

 ## Build & Run
 The project utilises Gradle Wrapper.